- Which country has the smallest Gender Pay Gap?

 PURE DISCRIMINATION - differences in wages are perceived as the most common form of indirect discrimination of women.
 Many factors are contributing to differentials in earnings; they cannot, however, account for all disparities.
 The remaining unexplained portion is attributed to discrimination.

-We've taken the data from Eurostat, OECD and Monster Salary Index.
+We've taken the data from Eurostat, OECD (source no longer online) and Monster Salary Index.
 In those cases where datasets overlapped (for example, both databases contained the statistics about Germany), we took data from the body that's more "local" (Eurostat for European countries).